RuixiangMa/ruixiangma.github.io/index-en.md

 ## Research

+I received the Ph.D. degree with the Wuhan National Laboratory for Optoelectronics(WNLO), Huazhong University of Science and Technology (HUST), Wuhan,in 2021.
+I am interested in intelligent storage, machine learning, non-volatile memory.
+I have a strong interest in distribute database and distribute storage.

 ## Publications
 * Conference
   > **Ruixiang Ma**, Fei Wu and Changsheng Xie.
 Intelligent Prediction of Flash Lifetime via Online Domain Adaptation.
 International Conference on Computer Design （ICCD’21）, 2021.